panastasiadist/Enqueueror/README.md

 You may install the plugin from the [WordPress Plugin Repository](https://wordpress.org/plugins/enqueueror/).

 ### 2. Create the required directories
-Enqueueror requires the **scripts** and **stylesheets** directories in the root directory of the active parent/child theme, depending on which theme is the active one.
+Enqueueror requires the **scripts** and **stylesheets** directories to be present in the root directory of the active parent/child theme, depending on which theme is the active one.

 ### 3. Try the Quick Start Examples or consult the Guide
 The Quick Start Examples should get you up and running in no time.
-The Guide will help you get the most out of Enqueueror.
+The Guide will help you to get the most out of Enqueueror.

 # Quick Start Examples